 The Construction Industry Scheme (CIS) is a tax paid to HMRC by contractors and subcontractors.
 It is designed to increase the revenue collected from the construction industry.
-Contractors deduct a percentage from a subcontractors wage and pass it directly to HMRC.
+Contractors deduct a percentage from a subcontractor’s wage and pass it directly to HMRC.
 The deductions are viewed as advance payments towards the subcontractor’s tax and National Insurance (NI).

 Registering for CIS

 You should register as a contractor if you pay subcontractors for construction work or your business spends more than £1 million a year on construction in the 12 months since the first construction payment was made, even if your business doesn’t do construction work.